 (There are some others, but I think that will do.)

 There seems to be very little entity left over after these statistical genocides.
 Moreover, such statistics tend to be used by the purveyors of scientism as means of divesting our human experience of meaning, value and purpose.
-We are, they repeat mantra-like, just a teeny-weeny speck in the immeasurable vastness of space; just one more animal, one more mammal, among all the other products of random evolutionary throws of the dice, differing by only a slender sliver of genetic information; and our so treasured “world” is actually just so much empty space, patterned upon empty atoms and empty galaxies, sporadically sprinkled with transient molecules and lonely stars; and the fact that our life form is still around is at most just good luck, since almost every other species has long since vanished, and the ones still with us may not be around for long.
+We are, they repeat mantra-like, just a teeny-weeny speck in the immeasurable vastness of space; just one more animal, one more mammal, among all the other products of random evolutionary throws of the dice, differing by only a slender sliver of genetic information; and our so treasured “world” is actually just so much empty space, patterned upon empty atoms and empty galaxies, sporadically sprinkled with transient molecules and lonely stars; and the fact that our life form is still around is at most just good fortune, since almost every other species has long since vanished, and the ones still with us may not be around for long.

 Modern mavens of the supremacy of science love to wow us with these quantitative boasts.
 But they are, as usual, misguided.
-Consider the following: If I have a hundred pebbles and only one of them happens to be a diamond, its 1% status in the pile of rock hardly compromises its value.
+Consider the following: If I have a hundred pebbles and only one of them happens to be a diamond, its 1% status in the pile of gravel hardly compromises its value.
 And one sound philosophical observation about the claim that atoms and cosmic space are predominantly empty would be to note that neither of those perspectives are actually relevant to living a human life.
 Leaving the empty macro- and microcosmoses to the astronauts and nuclear physicists, we who dwell in the mesocosmos (that is, the surrounding spectacle greeted by our five senses) have a world very full indeed – full of things, people, mountains, rivers, oceans, continents, and marvels in abundance.
-Read the world’s best poets and you’ll learn more about this saner view of reality.
-We know instinctively that our world is truly a full and overflowing cornucopia of very solid wonders.
+Read the world’s best poets and you’ll learn about this saner view of reality, for we instinctively know that our world is a full and overflowing cornucopia of very solid wonders.